-We have never declared or paid any cash dividends on our common stock, and we do not currently intend to pay any cash dividends on our common stock in the foreseeable future.
-We currently intend to retain all available funds and any future earnings to support operations and to finance the growth and development of our business.
-Any future determination to pay dividends will be made at the discretion of our board of directors subject to applicable laws and will depend upon, among other factors, our results of operations, financial condition, contractual restrictions and capital requirements.
-Our future ability to pay cash dividends on our common stock may be limited by any future debt instruments or preferred securities.
+We have never declared or paid cash dividends on our capital stock, and we do not currently intend to pay any cash dividends on our capital stock in the foreseeable future.
+We currently intend to retain all available funds and any future earnings, if any, to fund the development and expansion of our business.